zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/prepare/prepare.md

 This lab explains how to connect to an active DB system with SSH, enable EM Express, create a new PDB in the existing CDB, and install HR sample schema.

+Estimated Lab Time: 45 minutes

 ## Task 1: Database Node SSH Connection

 1. After provisioning the DB System, Database State will be Backup In Progress... for a few minutes.
 Click **Nodes** on the left menu, and copy Public IP Address in your notes.

+    >**Note** : You can copy the private key file from your computer to the **WS-VM** Compute instance, and connect to the Database node using the private IP address.

 2. Connect to the Database node using SSH.
+Change `id_rsa` with the private key file you saved on your computer.
+(Linux only)

     ````
     <copy>